CartoDB/carto-react-template/docs/guides/02_page_layer_widgets.md

 `dispatch` function dispatches an action to Redux store.
 This is how this works:

-1. The view dispatch the new source to the store.
+1. The view dispatches the new source to the store.
-2. The view dispatch the new layer to the store.
+2. The view dispatches the new layer to the store.
 3. The Map Component is re-rendered since the store has changed.
 4. The Map Component get all the layers in the store and draw them.